 Additionally, you should know that the park is open 24 hours.
 However, most of the park services will be limited after official staff hours.
 In the winter and spring, this tends to be around 4:30 pm.
 If you’re unsure what the park hours will be on the day you visit, feel free to check out the park’s operating hours online!

 As temperatures begin to rise, so do the number of tourists who visit Mammoth Cave National Park.
 Starting in mid-March, the cave tours become more crowded.
 This is especially true on the weekends and any major spring holidays like Memorial Day.
 One fun activity you can try in the soothing spring weather is fishing!
 Luckily, you don’t need a license to go fishing when visiting Mammoth Cave National Park.
 Just make sure you follow the park’s fishing regulations while you’re there!

 Summer is one of the most popular times to go RV camping in Mammoth Cave National Park.
 Most visitors to the park tend to plan their trips for July.
 Summer is popular in Mammoth Cave for many reasons, one of which being the cooler summer weather!
 In the summer, Mammoth Cave National Park sees average temperatures of 76 degrees.
 This means your family can enjoy the splendor of the park without worrying about the heat.

-Some great activities you’ll want to try in the summer include stargazing.
+One of the great activities you’ll want to try in the summer is stargazing.
 Visitors are welcome to stay until nighttime to gaze at the night sky without any light pollution.
 Plus, there are ranger-led stargazing programs offered throughout the year, so keep a lookout for those opportunities!